campbe13/sec-lab/README.md

 # Security lab
-Do this with a  parter, alternate between each other's systems as attacker.
+Do this with a  partner, alternate between each other's systems as attacker.

 You will be running cowrie in a container on your system.
 Use the [wordlists](/wordlists) in the directory here to run a brute force password check against your system.
 If you wish you can fetch more with [wordlistctl](https://github.com/BlackArch/wordlistctl)